RSS

 Wednesday, September 24, 2008

 Unless Congress acquires testicular fortitude in the next few days, the taxpayer will become garbage collector and pay the “tipping fees” for our neighbors.
-The current wording of the bailout has the government buying ALL distressed assets (not just securitized mortgage bundles), from ALL financial institutions (hedge funds and other wild west entities) with little or [...]
+The current wording of the bailout has the government buying ALL distressed assets (not just securitized mortgage bundles), from ALL financial institutions (hedge funds and other wild west entities) with little […]

 Playing to Win: one way to think about it